imajus/filo-data-broker/README.md

 ## 🚀 Project Summary

-**FiloDataBroker** is a proof-of-concept platform to help data providers (e.g., database owners) legally and simply monetize their structured datasets while protecting sensitive information.
+**FiloDataBroker** is a proof-of-concept platform to help data providers monetize their structured CSV datasets while protecting sensitive information using decentralized storage and NFT-gated access.

-The service enables import of data via a CLI tool, storage of public fields for fast query, secure storage and access control for sensitive fields using decentralized storage (Filecoin/IPFS), and token/NFT-gated access for data consumers (such as LLM-powered apps).
+The service enables import of data via a CLI tool, storage of public and private columns on IPFS/Filecoin (using Lighthouse SDK), NFT-gated access to encrypted private data, and on-chain dataset metadata.
+No centralized backend, no custom API keys, no off-chain registry—everything is decentralized and NFT-driven.

-No unofficial scraping, no middlemen—creators get paid, and consumers use data legally.

 ---